Radishes may not be the most popular vegetables on the market, but they sure are amongst the healthiest.

 To sum up

-Radishes may not be on everyone’s everyday shopping list, but perhaps after learning about its weight loss and health-improving effects you’re more ready to include them in your diet.
+Radishes may not be on everyone’s everyday shopping list, but perhaps after learning about their weight loss and health-improving effects, you’re more ready to include them in your diet.

 Why don’t you just give radishes a try?
 After all, even if you try them but don’t like the taste, you don’t need to worry because they’re very low in calories!